NinaHKivanani/GLORIA/README.md

    2. **Interpretability Hypothesis**: CoT prompts will enhance the interpretability of model outputs, making the model’s reasoning more accessible and understandable for healthcare professionals.

 ## Research Questions
-1. Can fine-tuning on NER improve model performance on diagnosis prediction without additional training?
+1. Can fine-tuning NER improve model performance on diagnosis prediction without additional training?
 2. How does CoT prompting enhance interpretability in biomedical contexts, specifically in reasoning tasks?
 3. How do recent LLM architectures (BioGPT, Llama3.2) compare in generalization across biomedical tasks when CoT is applied?